Departmental Resources and Services

 To use any of the departmental research facilities, you must check first with the faculty member in charge.
 Students must not allow other students to enter laboratories of their advisors without being first cleared by the advisor.
 Any student working in a chemical or analytical laboratory must take the in-person lab safety course, which is typically offered multiple times each semester by the Environmental Health & Safety Office.
 Students must take other relevant courses depending on the specifics of the laboratories in which they will work.
 After taking the in-person course, the student must take the online refresher training course annually.
 For more information on rules and regulations regarding laboratory safety see your advisor or the Department’s Lab Safety Officer.

-The weekly seminar series is held on Thursday afternoons.
-Outside speakers, faculty and students are invited to speak on topics of general interest.
+The department has a seminar series every semester.
+Outside speakers, faculty and students are invited to speak on research topics of general interest.
 The purpose of the seminars is to provide a forum for the dissemination of new ideas, new concepts, and new developments in the Earth and Environmental Sciences.
 Refreshments are served before or after the seminar, depending on the semester’s scheduling, in the Department Lounge (2460 SES).

 All graduate students are expected to attend.
-Graduate students are expected to register for EAES 595, Departmental Seminar, each semester (1 hr., graded S/U) in residence.
+Graduate students are expected to register for EAES 595, Departmental Seminar, each semester (1 credit hour, graded S/U) in residence.
 Attendance will be taken at each seminar; unexcused non-attendance can lead to a grade of Unsatisfactory.

 Graduate students have the opportunity to invite one speaker of their own choosing each semester and to host that speaker.
 Additional speakers may be suggested at any time for consideration by the seminar chairperson.
 Seminar notices include the name of each speaker’s faculty host, so that interested students can arrange to meet independently with the speaker.